pedroclobo/groove-galaxy/REPORT.md

 If the owner decides to remove a user from their family, a new owner key is generated and updated to the rest of the family members.
 The user that was previously part of the family also gets a new key.
 From now on they don't have access to each other's songs.

+Finally, to support the new requirements, the custom cryptographic library was modified to support dynamic key distribution.
+This means that the library now supports the creation of a new key, the encryption of a key with another key, and the decryption of a key.
+The library now supports everything needed by the application and the client to implement the new requirements.

 ![UML Sequence Diagram](img/Family-SequenceDiagram.png)

 ## 3. Conclusion